 Make sure that participation goes beyond the usual set of stakeholders; for instance to discuss food distribution you might want to engage with hotel and restaurant owners, software engineers, school cafeteria managers, environmentalists, and social volunteers as much as farmers, supermarkets, and nutritionists.
 Each of these stakeholders may have a different approach to the issue, with different problems espaitec, the Science and Technology Park of Castellon (ES), created a Living Lab in 2010 to better engage with stakeholders in the surrounding community, including the Castellon City Council.
-Today, espaitec is leading the international association of Technology Parks in the move towards Living Lab partnerships for an "Areas of Innovation" scenario but also with different ideas and potential contributions to service co-production, and it is useful to learn to see the issues from the standpoints of others.
+Today, espaitec is leading the international association of Technology Parks in the move towards Living Lab partnerships for an "Areas of Innovation" scenario.